Noobly387/NTU-CH-3/two/README.md

 None here.
 ## 7. Problems
 ---
-1. The degree of a polynomial does not need to be kept, strictly speaking in java, as you can just get the lowest non-zero coefficent.
+1. The degree of a polynomial does not need to be kept, strictly speaking in java, as you can just find the lowest non-zero coefficent.
 The same would apply to C/C++, however, in both cases performance would increase.